monfresh/monfresh/README.md

 Every day, folks from all over the world get stuck trying to build their dream app, or start their new Jekyll site, or get a Rails app running for their day job.
 Ruby on Mac is guaranteed to get you unstuck right away, whether you're having issues with your existing dev setup, or setting up a new Mac.
 I have over 2000 happy customers since I launched it in February 2022.
 Read how much [people love Ruby on Mac](https://www.rubyonmac.dev/testimonials) and how much time it has saved them.

 With a single command, Ruby on Mac sets up a complete Ruby development environment for you in 15 minutes or less!
 It automatically fixes common problems with existing dev setups, especially on Apple Silicon Macs (M1/M2).
-Sometimes that's not enough though, which is why it comes with a "reset" mode that can safely back up and clean up your dev setup, so you can reinstall everything in "normal" mode with a clean slate.
+Sometimes that's not enough though, which is why it comes with a "reset" mode that can safely back up and clean up your dev setup in 1 minute, so you can reinstall everything in "normal" mode with a clean slate.
+This will save you hours that you would have spent backing up and reformatting your hard drive, and reinstalling macOS.

 If you're having trouble installing gems or setting up a Rails, Jekyll, Flutter, React Native, or other Ruby project, give Ruby on Mac a try.